Frequently Asked Questions

 Why were you started?

-Because men and women across the nation are losing their jobs because well-funded activists, normally not even from the areas where they engage, are succeeding in shut down energy development.
-This ravages small communities, and we know what the consequences of depressed communities: chronic unemployment, familial displacement, increases in poverty, crime, and opioid use, etc. Less energy production means more expensive everything, not just gas, but food, goods, clothes, housing.
-And a group of patriotic, fed-up Americans got together and said enough is enough.
-Billionaire ideologues are spending millions to shut down industry, ruin small towns, force hard working men and women to lose their jobs, and no one points out their hypocrisy or the consequence of their actions.
+Less energy production means more expensive everything, not just gas, but food, goods, clothes, and housing.
+PTF exists because a group of patriotic, fed-up Americans got together and said enough is enough.
+Billionaire ideologues are spending millions to shut down industry, ruin small towns, and force hard-working men and women to lose their jobs.
+We will point out their hypocrisy and the consequences of their actions.

-America motivates us: the great people of this country and the quality of life that sometimes is taken for granted.
-We are the most advanced society in the history of mankind with the greatest abundance of food, the highest quality of life, the most advanced medicine and healthcare.
-All of this is made possible because of cheap, reliable, abundant energy.
 And the more of it we find here in our own country, the more we can remove ourselves from international conflicts.
 People protest energy for multiple reasons, and that’s part of freedom.
 We recognize their right to voice their opinion.
-But if any one of those protesters has tapped away on a smartphone, eaten avocados from South America, worn a scarf from the Middle East, ridden a bicycle made of carbon fiber, bought a bottle of water, turned on the heat or air conditioning, called a rideshare (and we can go ad infinitem…) it is because of energy.
-Unless protesters travel by fairy dust and made their placards from grass and berries, they should be saying “thank you” to these men and women who work in the energy space, and not threating their jobs and their communities.
+But if anyone of those protesters has tapped away on a smartphone, eaten avocados from South America, worn a scarf from the Middle East, ridden a bicycle made of carbon fiber, bought a bottle of water, turned on the heat or air conditioning, called a rideshare (and we can go ad infinitem…) it is because of energy.
+Unless protesters travel by fairy dust and made their placards from grass and berries, they should be saying “thank you” to these men and women who work in the energy space, and not threatening their jobs and their communities.
 We will point out their convenient hypocrisy.

 What about the earth?
 Pollution?
 Climate change?
 The environmental impact of energy production?

 We live here, too.
-The men and women who work in the energy space often live in those same areas.
-It’s their community, their environment.
 We all want (and need!) clean air and clean water.
-Every industry, energy or otherwise, must responsible to care for the community, and must be held accountable if their negligence causes harm.
+Every industry, energy or otherwise, must be responsible, care for the community, and be held accountable if their negligence causes harm.
 But this is not a binary choice: we can have both.
-And as we stated earlier, we believe advances in technology will find a truly perfect energy solution, and scientists all around the world are working tirelessly to find it.
-But let us not forget they are doing this work because of the cheap, abundant, reliable energy harnessed right now.
-Scientists are powering their labs, driving to work, feeding their bodies, etc. because we have men and women working in the energy space.
-Hurt the energy industry and you hurt the green advances, too.
-That’s another disastrous consequence of this misinformed activism.
+We can have cheap, abundant, reliable energy in the present and innovate to make new energy sources for the future.
+We believe advances in technology will find an energy solution, and scientists all around the world are working tirelessly to find it.